QuiNovas/lambda-setuptools/README.md

 2. **lupload**
     * Usage: `lupload --access-key=<my_access_key> --secret-access-key=<my_secret> --s3-bucket=<my_S3_bucket> --kms-key-id=<my_KMS_key> --s3-prefix=<my_S3_key_prefix> --endpoint-url=<my_endpoint_url>`
         * Effect: This will build (using _ldist_) and upload the resulting ZIP file to the specified S3 bucket
+            * _access-key_ ans _secret-access-key_ are optional (and DEPRECATED).
+The new method of setting these is by using the boto3 standard (https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html).
+This allows for several methods of granting AWS access, including through the use of roles and assumed roles.
+If provided, these are set to **AWS_ACCESS_KEY_ID** and **AWS_SECRET_ACCESS_KEY** environment variables (respectively) in the local `os.environ`.
             * _kms-key-id_ is optional.
 If it is not provided, standard AES256 encryption will be used
             * _s3-prefix_ is optional.
 If it is not provided, the ZIP file will be uploaded to the root of the S3 bucket
             * _endpoint_url_ is optional.
 If it is not provided, the default endpoint for the accessed account will be used